-At times the family name was spelled "Hineman."
+He preferred the spelling "Hineman" and corrected those who used the othere.
 While a native of Pennsylvania, some thought Thomas had come from Germany.
-This suggests that he spoke German and that a mixture of English and German would have been spoken in the household.
+This suggests that he conversed in German and that a mixture of English and German would have been spoken in the household.

-Thomas married Elizabeth Bush (1819-1891) in about 1839, when he would have been age 23 and she 20.
-Elizabeth was a native of Millsboro.
+Elizabeth was a native of Millsboro, Washington County.
 While her maiden name has been provided by several sources, another one -- the obituary of her eldest son -- gives it as "Shape."

 Their nine known children were William Hinerman, Joseph Hinerman, Henry Hinerman, Jackson Hinerman, Thomas A. Hinerman, Nelson Hinerman, Albert Hinerman, Elizabeth "Lizzie" Knapp and Eliza Jane "Jennie" Yates.

 Elizabeth received help in the births from friends who served as midwives.
 As each child were born, Thomas inscribed his and her names and dates in the family Bible.
 The book was published in New York in 1840 by the American Bible Society and became well-worn with use over the years.

 One of the sons -- with evidence suggesting William -- was born with mental retardation, referred to in the 1890s terms as "not square on top of the head."